Pyaasa: Legacy

 Pyaasa is often listed among greatest films ever made.
 In 2002, Pyaasa was ranked among Top 160 on the Sight & Sound critics' and directors' poll of all-time greatest films.
 In 2005, Pyaasa was the only Hindi film to make it to the "100 Greatest Films of All Time" list by Time magazine, which called it "the soulfully romantic of the lot."
-In 2017, Taste of Cinema ranked it among "25 Most Influential Asian Movies of All Time".

 On the occasion of Valentine's Day 2011, Time declared it as one of the "Top 10 Romantic Movies".
-It was listed in Taste of Cinema's "Top 30 Best Romantic Movies of All Time" list in 2016.
 It is frequently voted in Time Reader's Choice Top 10 movies.

 Indiatimes ranks it among "25 Must See Bollywood Movies".
 On the centenary of Indian cinema in 2013, CNN- IBN listed it among "100 Greatest Indian films of all time", calling it "The most soulful romantic Hindi film ever made".
 It was also included among NDTV's "20 Greatest Indian Films" citing, "the cinematic mastery on display in Pyaasa has rarely been replicated in mainstream Indian cinema"; British Film Institute's "Top 5 of India's Greatest Films" poll in 2002; Time's "Top 3 of Bollywood's Best Classics"; Esquire's '10 Best Bollywood Movies' calling it, "the ultimate posthumous dream"; Outlook's 'Top 5 of Hindi Cinema's Greatest Films' poll of 25 leading Indian Directors in 2003; Time-Out's 'Top 5 of Bollywood's Best Movies' poll in 2015 and numerous other polls of greatest films.

 In 2013, to celebrate the centenary year of Indian cinema by selecting one essential Indian film from each decade, The Guardian named Pyaasa as the 'Quintessential Indian Classic of 1950s' decade citing, "The 1950s is the hardest decade from which to pick a film.
 Guru Dutt's melodramatic Pyaasa or 'The desirous one' is 'extraordinary', a film that draws on all the features of a mainstream movie to achieve a high aesthetic, from the beautiful photography of the Christ-like tormented poet, the beauty of the streetgirl (Waheeda Rehman) and the wonderful music with some of the great Sahir Ludhianvi's best lyrics."
 In 2019, the British Film Institute named it the 'Greatest Musical of 1957', stating, "Until his tragic overdose in 1964, its director-producer-star Guru Dutt was one of Indian cinema's boldest talents and Pyaasa is his masterpiece."
-It was also part of BFI Screen Guides' 100 Film Musical book.

-In 2011, the British author Nasreen Munni Kabir published The Dialogue of Pyaasa, which contains original dialogues for the film in Hindi and Urdu as well as its translation in English.
+In 2011, the British author Nasreen Munni Kabir published The Dialogue of Pyaasa, which contains original dialogue for the film in Hindi and Urdu as well as its translation into English.